 Lastly, lines 93 to 98 saved the fields in the vendor taxonomy.

-Of course this is a simple example with two text fields.
-You could easily add any kind of fields you want, even more than 2.
+Of course, this is a simple example with two text fields.
+You could easily add any kind of field you want, even more than 2.

 This is just a simple example with two text fields, as you can imagine you can add any kind of fields, and as many as you want.